The Muriel Press

 To adhere as closely as possible to best practices and Council of Literary Magazines and Press’s (CLMP) code of ethics, The Muriel Press will read submissions blind, and exclude close friends, relatives, students, and former students of current Marian University faculty.

 Christina Kubasta, Associate Professor of English

-Christina Kubasta is the author of several books of poetry, most recently Of Covenants (Whitepoint Press, 2017), and the novella Girling (Brain Mill Press, 2017).
+Christina Kubasta is the author of several books of poetry, most recently Of Covenants (Whitepoint Press, 2017), and the novel This Business of the Flesh (Apprentice House, 2018).
 She teaches English, writing, and cultural studies at Marian University.